Tash Farrant: International career

 Farrant has played for the England under-19s.
 In 2013, at the age of 17, she received her first call up for the England women's cricket team, for a series against Pakistan.
 Regular bowlers Katherine Brunt and Laura Marsh were injured, which allowed Farrant to be called up.
 Farrant made her Women's Twenty20 International (WT20I) debut in the series.
 She took two wickets in her second over, and finished with figures of 2/15.
 Later in the year, Farrant played one Women's One Day International (WODI) against the West Indies.
 She was the youngest member of the England squad that won the 2013–14 Ashes in Australia.

 In April 2014, she was one of 18 players awarded the first set of England and Wales Cricket Board central contracts for women players.
 She was the youngest recipient of a central contract.
 In April 2015, she was named in the England women's Academy squad tour to Dubai, where England women played their Australian counterparts in two 50-over games, and two Twenty20 matches.
 Between 2014 and 2016, Farrant did not play any international matches, but she returned to the England squad in 2016 replacing the injured Katherine Brunt.
 Farrant was named in the England squad for the 2016 ICC Women's World Twenty20, the first time that she has been selected for an ICC event.
 She did not play any matches, but kept her squad place for the Pakistan ODI series.
 In October 2018, she was named in England's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 She did not make an appearance in the tournament.
 Between 2013 and 2018, Farrant made 15 appearances for England.
 In 2019, Farrant's ECB central contract was terminated.

 In January 2021, Farrant was recalled to the England team for their series against New Zealand, as Anya Shrubsole and Katie George were injured.
 She played in a warm up game, taking 1/17 in her first appearance in an England shirt since 2018.
 She played in the first match of the series, her first WODI appearance in eight years.
 She took two wickets in the match.
 In June 2021, Farrant was named as in England's Test squad for their one-off match against India.
 In November 2021, Farrant regained her central contract with England.
 The following month, Farrant was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand.

+Retirement

+On 16 February 2026, it was announced that Farrant had been forced to retire from all professional cricket, due to a recurring back injury.